-This course introduces and evaluates instructional strategies for children with specific learning (LD) disabilities and intellectual developmental disabilities (IDD) based on the development, implementation, and evaluation of individualized education plans.
+This course introduces and evaluates instructional strategies for children with specific learning (LD) disabilities and intellectual developmental disabilities (IDD) based on the development, implementation, and evaluation of Individualized Education Plans (IEPs).
 Field experience required.
-Pre-requisite: ESE 202.
+Prerequisite: ESE 202.
 Spring course only.

 |ESE 402||Positive Behavioral Support (3)|

 This course analyzes the various forms of classroom organization, behavior management, and communication skills appropriate for managing the spectrum of behaviors found in exceptional students, including students with emotional and behavioral disorders.
 Emphasis is placed on the implementation of developmentally appropriate strategies, functional behavioral assessments, and positive behavioral supports in inclusive settings.
 Field experience required.
 Prerequisite: ESE 302.
 Spring course only.

 Presents an overview of the physical, mental, emotional, and behavioral exceptionalities in children and the educational and social implications of each.
 This course also provides an overview of the field of special education and the legal mandates that protect the rights of individuals with disabilities.
 Field experience required.
 Spring course only.

 This course provides an early entry graduate, level overview of research methods used in education with an emphasis on interpreting and critiquing educational research literature.
 The models and best practices of academic research are coupled with the strategies for developing advocacy relationships.
 Students engage in initial stages of data collection the field.